Commander-in-Chief's Guard: Hickey mutiny

 Several members of the Commander-in-Chief's Guard were involved in a shadowy conspiracy early in the war.
 After the conclusion of the Boston campaign in 1776, General Washington and the Continental Army marched to New York City and prepared for an anticipated attempt by the British to occupy the city.
-The Royal Governor of New York, William Tryon, had been driven out of the city by American Patriots and was compelled to seek refuge on a ship in New York Harbor.
-Nevertheless, the city had many residents, known as Loyalists, who favored the British side.
+New York's Royal Governor William Tryon had been driven out of the city by American Patriots and was compelled to seek refuge on a ship in New York Harbor.
+Nevertheless, the city had many Loyalists who favored the British side.

 In the spring of 1776, Sergeant Thomas Hickey, a member of the Guard, was arrested with another soldier in New York for passing counterfeit money.
-While incarcerated, Hickey revealed to another prisoner, Isaac Ketcham, that he was part of a wider conspiracy of soldiers who were prepared to defect to the British once the expected invasion came.
+While incarcerated, Hickey revealed to a prisoner named Isaac Ketcham that he was part of a wider conspiracy of soldiers who were prepared to defect to the British once the expected invasion came.
 Hickey claimed that eight members of the Guard were involved in the plot.
-William Greene, a drummer in the Guard, was one of the conspirators, and David Mathews, the Mayor of New York City, was accused of funding the operation to bribe soldiers to join the British.
+William Greene was one of the conspirators, as a drummer in the Guard, and New York City Mayor David Mathews was accused of funding the operation to bribe soldiers to join the British.
 The suspected men of the Guard were taken into custody by the provost marshal of the Continental Army.

 The conspiracy became greatly exaggerated in rumor, and was alleged to include plans to kidnap Washington, assassinate him and his officers, and blow up the Continental Army's ammunition magazines.
-Hickey, the only conspirator put on trial, was court-martialed and found guilty of mutiny and sedition.
-He was executed in New York on 28 June 1776 before a crowd of 20,000 spectators.
+Hickey was the only conspirator put on trial; he was court-martialed and found guilty of mutiny and sedition.
+He was executed in New York on June 28, 1776 before 20,000 spectators.

 False claims of service in the Life Guards

-Decades after the Revolution it was not uncommon for aged veterans to claim to have served in General Washington's Life Guard.
-One of the more famous of the false claims was made by Alexander Milliner of New York.
-When interviewed in 1864 by the Reverend Elias B. Hillard for his famous book The Last Men of the Revolution, Milliner claimed to be 104 and spun several stories of his (imagined) encounters with the general and "Lady Washington" during the last years of the Revolution.
+Decades after the Revolution, it was not uncommon for aged veterans to claim to have served in General Washington's Life Guard.
+One of the more famous of the false claims was made by Alexander Milliner of New York, who was interviewed in 1864 by the Reverend Elias B. Hillard for his book The Last Men of the Revolution.
+Milliner claimed to be 104 and spun several stories of his (imagined) encounters with the general and "Lady Washington" during the last years of the Revolution.
 Later investigations determined that Milliner was only 94 (b.
-1770) when he reminisced for Hillard, and that while he had served for several years as a drummer boy, he did so in a New York regiment and there was no record of a "Milliner" in the Life Guard.
+1770) when he reminisced for Hillard.
+He had indeed served for several years as a drummer boy, but he did so in a New York regiment and there was no record of a "Milliner" in the Life Guard.